Learn how to easily create a weathered wood gray finish! This weathered grey finish works great for making new wood look old too!

 Click here to learn more about Weathered Wood Recipes!

 I’d love to see photos of your project using the weathered wood finish in this tutorial!
-Feel free to share with me on Instagram @angelamariemade, Facebook, or e-mail pictures to [email protected]!
+Feel free to share your DIY grey wash wood finish with me on Instagram @angelamariemade, Facebook, or e-mail pictures to [email protected]!

 Be sure to follow along on Instagram, Facebook and Pinterest for my latest projects, fun updates, and sneak peeks!